parse-community/parse-server/CONTRIBUTING.md

 A reviewer is already helping you to make a code contribution through their review.
 A reviewer *may* even help you to write code by actually writing it for you, but is not obliged to do so.

+GitHub allows reviewers to suggest and write code changes as part of the review feedback.
+These code suggestions are likely to contain mistakes due to the lack of code syntax checks when writing code directly on GitHub.
+You should therefore always review these suggestions before accepting them, ideally in an IDE.
+If you merge a code suggestion and the CI then fails, take another look at the code change before asking the reviewer for help.

 ### Review Feedback

 > *It takes too much effort to incorporate the review feedback, why why can't you just merge my pull request?*